How to Change Narrator Verbosity on Windows 11

 Quick Keyboard Shortcut

 You can also press Narrator key + V on your keyboard to quickly change the verbosity level.
-The Narrator key is usually the Caps Lock or Insert key, depending on your settings.
+The Narrator key is often Caps Lock or Insert, though this can vary based on your personal settings.

 Summary